ekliao/EricLiaoDigitalGarden/src/site/notes/Special characters disallowed in Obsidian file (note) names and proposed substitutes.md

 ```
-/ → ⧸ (Big Solidus)  【巜full-width slash cannot be typed for some reason by Squirrel 】
+/ → ⧸ (Big Solidus)  【巜full-width slash cannot be typed for some reason by Rime/Squirrel 】
 : → ։ OR full-width ：
 [ → { OR full-width ［
 ] → }  OR full-width ］